arangodb/docs-hugo/site/content/3.12/develop/http-api/collections.md

       responses:
         '200':
           description: |
-            A list of the available generators for document keys:
+            An object that contains a list of the available generators for document keys:
             - `"padded"`
             - `"uuid"`
             - `"autoincrement"`